elabree/elabree/README.md

 ## Hi there 👋

+Im am interested in pinball technology.
+Both real and virtual machines.
+I like to play a bit, and do small repairs (only for my own machine).
+Also built a virtual cabinet wit VPX, Pinscape controller and Pin2DMD / ZeDMD.

+I am mostly interested in learning how to do stuff.
+Usually I have more idea's than actual results.

 <!--
 **elabree/elabree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.